astares-nucleus/staruml-nucleus/README.md

 # Info

 This project includes UML extensions for the free WhiteStarUML Tool to allow easy working with the Astares Nucleus project.
+It follows the [StarUML developers guide for UML Profiles](http://staruml.sourceforge.net/docs/developer-guide(en)/ch07.html).

 # Installation